-Why not combine more than one region as a way of hedging your luck?
+Why not combine more than one region to hedge your luck?
 While the foliage may be perfect in one part of Switzerland, it may still be too early for autumn colors in another.
 Use the official TCS website to double-check whether mountain passes are still passable - no pun intended!

 Either way, don't forget to pack your hiking gear and enjoy some of the finest autumn hiking trails.
 We particularly like hiking the Bernese Alps, the Engadine, or the Glarus Alps during this time of the year.

 Ready to discover the colorful side on one of these autumn road trips in Switzerland? 🍁